vulnlog/vulnlog/README.md

 ### Release Block

 Define a release version and optionally a publication date or a release branch.
-Release version without publication date are still in development.

 | Function  | Parameters                                                   | Return                                        |
 |-----------|--------------------------------------------------------------|-----------------------------------------------|